nandajavarma/nandajavarma.github.io/_posts/2018-10-18-a-new-assignment.markdown

 ---
 layout: post
-title: "A branch new assignment"
+title: "A brand new assignment"
 modified:
 categories:
 excerpt: Just what I am up to now...
 [Hint: Involves politics ;)]